• Home

 Who Pays Rental Application Fees?

 The prospective tenant mainly pays the rental application fee.
-It’s a standard practice designed to ensure that serious applicants are willing to invest in the application process.
-You can use these fees to offset tenant screening costs and administrative work.
+It’s a standard practice designed to ensure that serious applicants are willing to invest in the rental application process.
+You can use these fees to offset tenant screening costs and administrative work, and they can not be treated as a source of income.

-As you know, the screening and background checks process is not free, which is why you can choose to collect a rental application fee or have the potential tenant pay for their background check directly.
+As you know, the tenant screening and background checks process is not free, which is why you can choose to collect a application screening fee or have the potential tenant pay for their background check directly.

-However, you have to provide applicants with a detailed breakdown of how the rental application fee was applied depending on the state laws.
+However, you must provide applicants with a detailed breakdown of how the typical application fee cost was applied, depending on your state laws.
 For a standard and reliable tenant screening process, you can perform the following checks:

 • Applicant’s personal information verification